 How many servings should I be eating?

 - Fruits and Vegetables: eat up to three servings of fruit, and up to seven servings of vegetables each day.
+Here are 10 fruits and vegetables to put on your menu.

 - Grains: eat two to three servings per meal each day of high-fibre grains and cereals, such as brown rice, oats, quinoa, wild rice, whole grain breads and whole wheat pasta.
 One serving is ⅓ to ½ cup.